Mercedes-AMG C-Coupé DTM

 The Mercedes-AMG C-Coupé DTM is a silhouette racing car designed by Mercedes-Benz for the Deutsche Tourenwagen Masters championship.
 Mercedes-Benz chose the IAA International Motor Show in Frankfurt to present the new 2012 DTM AMG Mercedes C-Coupé.
 It is the successor to the AMG-Mercedes C-Klasse race car which was permanently retired after the 2011 season.
 Since 2015 the car has been renamed Mercedes-AMG C63 DTM.
 The C-Coupé DTM was initially based on the C204 Mercedes-Benz C-Coupé; for the 2016 season it was updated to reflect the new C205 Mercedes-Benz C-Coupé body style.

 History

 HWA AG began development, design and construction of the DTM AMG Mercedes C-Coupé in June 2010.
 The first chassis was assembled in June 2011, with the first vehicle completed in August.
-At the end of the 2018 season, Mercedes-Benz left the DTM after 19 years as they will be switching to Formula E from the 2019–20 season; this will be the last Mercedes vehicle in the DTM to date.
+At the end of the 2018 season, Mercedes-Benz left the DTM after 19 years after switching to Formula E from the 2019–20 season.
+The brand returned in the 2021 season - which was now run under Group GT3 regulations - with their Mercedes-AMG GT3 Evo.